 trennlinie

-The second leg of the tour started on December 1 in Stockholm.
-There were 18 gigs in Europe, mainly in Germany where DM had great success.
-It ended on December 23 in the Musikhalle in Hamburg.
+The second leg of the tour started on 1 December in Stockholm.
+Eighteen gigs were played in Europe, most of them in Germany where DM had great success.
+The leg ended on 23 December in the "Musikhalle" in Hamburg.
 The third leg took place in 1984.

 Fletch: "To be honest though, America isn't the end, isn't our aim at all.
 Germany for us is definitely more important at the moment.
 Germany is the market to break."

-To say that they weren't interested in breaking the American market is, of course, not really honest.
-They couldn't make it at that time, and they knew it.
-But instead of being despaired they enjoyed becoming "big in Germany".
-(What is some kind of inside-joke because despite all the success they would never become a real mainstream band.
-This was one of the DM "mysteries" probably: being big without being mainstream really.
-I know some people will say that they are mainstream meanwhile but I don't think you can count them to the same category like Madonna or typical chart-music.
-Most people know them and at least one song (mostly Enjoy The Silence) and the band is able to sell out a stadion-tour but nevertheless they never reached general public.
-General opinion about them is very strange and it's obvious that it is not known much about them.)
+To say that they weren't interested in breaking the American market is, of course, not quite honest.
+They couldn't make it there at that time, and they knew it.
+But instead of getting all desperate, they enjoyed becoming "big in Germany".
+This is a kind of inside-joke, because despite all their success they would never become a real mainstream band.
+This is part of the DM "mystery" of being big without being really mainstream.
+I know some people will say that they are mainstream meanwhile, but I don't think you can put DM in the same category as Madonna, or typical chart-music.
+Most people know them, and at least one song springs to their mind, (mostly Enjoy the Silence), and the band is able to sell out stadium-tours.
+Nevertheless they never appealed to the general public.
+Public opinion about them is very strange, and it's obvious that not much is known about them outside their fanbase.

 trennlinie

-Despite the success they still had a lot of problems with the media.
-Topics like their image were picked up over and over again.
+Despite the success, they still had a lot of problems with the media.
+Typical topics like their image were brought up over and over again.

 Martin: "We're rarely taken very seriously, especially by the press and that's all you hear from apart from fans.
 We know we don't believe what the press say[27]" but nevertheless it was difficult for them to handle it.

 Some reporters couldn't remember the names of the band members.
-Some sneered at David's "gimpy dancing" -
+Some sneered at Dave's "gimpy dancing" -

 Alan: "It's not gimpy.
 I like it.
 I certainly couldn't do it."[28]

-- and still asked for Vince Clarke in all seriousness.
+- and still asked for Vince in all seriousness.

 Could Vince try to return to DM?